Frequently asked questions

 How do cellular agriculture products compare on nutrition?

-Products made through cellular agriculture can potentially have a similar nutritional profile to conventional products.
-Cellular agriculture may even enable us to more precisely control the levels of nutrients in products.
+Cellular agriculture may also enable us to more precisely control the levels of nutrients in products.
 It could also be used to boost the density of nutrients or curb saturated fats in our food without sacrificing taste or texture.

 Is the technology new?